calebomusic/Shmasana/README.md

   class_name: :Task,
   foreign_key: :author_id

+has_many :comments,
-has_many :comments, foreign_key: :author_id
+  foreign_key: :author_id
 ```

-Upon successfully creating an account an workspace is created by dispatching the `createWorkspace` action which updates the frontend store and makes a request to create a workspace.
+Upon successfully creating an account, a workspace is created by dispatching the `createWorkspace` action which updates the frontend store and makes a request to create a workspace.
 Upon successfully creating the workspace, the user is redirected to that workspace.

 Successful signup callback: